Skip to main content

 }

 A unit-only enum occupies a single column in the parent table.
-The column stores the discriminant as an integer.
+The example stores the labels pending, in_progress, and archived.

 Data-carrying enum: